zevbaker/Byte-me/For-Loop/Readme.md

 The Perfect numbers within the given range : 6 28

 29. Write a C program to check whether a given number is an armstrong number or not.
-Go to the editor Test Data :
+Test Data :
 Input a number: 153
 Expected Output :
 153 is an Armstrong number.

 30. Write a C program to find the Armstrong number for a given range of number.
-Go to the editor Test Data :
+Test Data :
 Input starting number of range: 1
 Input ending number of range : 1000